ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 ## Representative household

 Assume a large number of identical infinitely-lived households.
 Because these households are identical, we can use  a **representative** household to populate the model.
 The assumptions that this households are infinitely lived captures a continuum of generations.
 The representative household has $L(t)$ individuals with a population growth rate of $n$.
-Therefore, $L(t) = L(0) \cdot e^{nt}$
+Therefore, $L(t) = L(0) e^{nt}$

 ## The household utility